fiveout/mysidlab-infra/docs/lab.md

 ### <a name="lab-1">Lab 1: Provision EC2 Instance & Deploy Sample Application</a>

-This lab will provision a small virtual machine on AWS and deploy a simple web application to it.
+This lab will provision a small virtual machine on AWS and then deploy a simple web application to it.

-1. All artifacts needed to complete this demo are in the fiveout/mysidlab-infra repository on GitHub.
+1. All artifacts needed to complete this lab are in the `fiveout/mysidlab-infra` repository on GitHub.
 You should fork this repository to your personal GitHub account.
     1. Make sure you're logged in to GitHub and go to https://github.com/fiveout/mysidlab-infra.

     1. Fork (ie. make a copy of) this repository by selecting "Fork".